FOR US HEALTHCARE PROFESSIONALS ONLY

 Monitor at 1 month, 3 months, 6 months, and then every 6 months thereafter

-After the first 3 months of treatment with DUVYZAT, your patient's blood monitoring will become less frequent.
+After the first 3 months of treatment with DUVYZAT, blood monitoring will become less frequent if your patient's dose remains the same.

-AR, adverse reaction; CBC, complete blood count; ECG, electrocardiogram; QTc, heart-rate corrected QT interval.
+CBC, complete blood count; ECG, electrocardiogram; QTc, heart rate–corrected QT interval.

 Reference: 1.
 DUVYZAT.
 Prescribing information.
 ITF Therapeutics; 2024.